-Our 2019 ESPP is intended to enable eligible employees to use payroll deductions to purchase shares of Cyclerion common stock, and thereby acquire an interest in the future of the Company.
+Our 2019 ESPP is intended to enable eligible employees to use payroll deductions to purchase shares of our common stock, and thereby acquire an interest in our future.
 Our 2019 ESPP will generally be implemented by a series of separate offerings, which we refer to as offering periods.
-On the first day of each offering period, participating employees will be granted an option to purchase shares of Cyclerion common stock, which will be automatically exercised on the last business day of the offering period.
+On the first day of each offering period, participating employees will be granted an option to purchase shares of our common stock, which will be automatically exercised on the last business day of the offering period.
 Our 2019 ESPP is intended to satisfy the requirements of Section 423 of the Code.
-As of the date of this information statement, no options to purchase shares of Cyclerion common stock have been granted under our 2019 ESPP.
+As of the date of this prospectus, no options to purchase shares of our common stock have been granted under our 2019 ESPP.